HL7/davinci-alerts/source/pages/guidance.md

 - There is an event that drives the generation of the Alert.
 - An Alert will be generated for each patient separately.
   - The event can be for one or more patients
-- FHIR R4 RESTful endpoints exist for all actors.
-  - Note that this is a requirement for FHIR RESTful Push transactions and for RestHook channel transactions when using the FHIR subscriptions.
-It is not required for other type of subscription channels or FHIR messaging.
+- The Alert Sender has access to the Alert Recipients/Intermediary FHIR endpoints.
 - System level trust exists between the actors.
   - Clients have been authorized by the servers.
   - It is assumed that consent is managed elsewhere.
-- “Endpoint Discovery” i.e., a curated list of where to forward the data  is actively maintained and managed by the Alert Senders and Intermediaries.
-These interactions are outside the scope of this specification.
-   - Note that this is needed when transacting alerts using FHIR RESTful push notifications.
+- A secure information transport mechanism exists between the actors.

 #### Assumptions
 - Based on FHIR R4 and US Core R4 profiles where applicable
-- Alerts are transacted either using a FHIR RESTful push or FHIR subscriptions.
+- Alerts are transacted to an operation endpoint ($notify).
 - The “Alert Bundle” is the FHIR object that is exchanged for all alert transactions.
   - The [DaVinci Communication Resource Profile] is always part of the bundle and provides the necessary context for the alert reason.

 ### Alert Bundle

 The FHIR resources used in Da Vinci Alert transactions form a network through their relationships with each other - either through a direct reference to another resource or through a chain of intermediate references.
 These groups of resources are referred to as resource graphs.
-The FHIR Alert resource graph for the admit and discharge use case is shown in [Figure 2-1]
+The FHIR Alert resource graph for the admit and discharge use case is shown in [Figure 7]

-Whether as a direct push based transaction or via subscription notification, a common “Alert Bundle” is the FHIR object that is exchanged.
-This bundle is a [`transaction`] type bundle that is POSTed to the Alert Recipient's or Intermediary's FHIR endpoint.
-The complete set of content to make up an Alert Bundle includes the [DaVinci Communication Resource Profile] which provides the necessary context for the alert reason together with various resources pointed to or indirectly connected to the Communication profile, all gathered together into a Bundle for transport and persistence.
+For every alert notification, the FHIR object that is exchanged is the [Da Vinci Alert Bundle Profile].
+This bundle is a [`transaction`] type bundle that is POSTed to the Alert Recipient's or Intermediary's FHIR endpoint via a the $notify operation.
+The complete set of content to make up an Alert Bundle includes the [Da Vinci Communication Resource Profile] which provides the necessary context for the alert reason together with various resources pointed to or indirectly connected to the Communication profile, all gathered together into a Bundle for transport and persistence.
 Resources associated with the following list of Communication references SHALL be included in the Bundle:

 - `Communication.subject` (Patient resource)
 - `Communication.encounter` (Encounter Resource )